CrazyPhD/web_course_project/README.md

 * Before you start, create the configuration file `server/config.json` (see an example `server/config.json.default`)

+* If your postgres user **is not** a superuser, install manually extension `uuid-ossp` for your database.
+Otherwise, skip this step.

-* Next, open a terminal in the root directory of the project and run:
+* Open a terminal in the root directory of the project and run:

-  `npm install & npm start`
+  `npm install & npm run setup & npm start`